 Fire Equipment: Each unit has installed smoke detectors.
 Smoke detectors are not to be removed from the wall or the batteries disconnected for any reason.
 Fire extinguishers placed in kitchens may not be removed from the apartment nor placed elsewhere for storage.

 Garbage: Garbage is to be removed from the apartment and placed in the trash dumpster located in the parking lot of the University Place Apartments.
+Garbage at the Cabins should be set out in their individual cabin dumpsters or to the main dumpster located at the GTop.

-Health & Safety Inspections: Health & Safety Inspections will be conducted each month by the Resident Assistant to ensure that residents are complying with all policies regarding health and safety in the apartments/houses (i.e. fire safety procedures and policies, cleanliness, garbage, etc.).
+Health & Safety Inspections: Health & Safety Inspections will be conducted each month by the Graduate Assistant to ensure that residents are complying with all policies regarding health and safety in the apartments/houses (i.e. fire safety procedures and policies, cleanliness, garbage, etc.).

 Holiday Decorations: Live holiday trees are not permitted in the units.